MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

     * Microsoft will meet all requirements related to encryption of Exchange Online data and implement controls to reduce security risks and help ensure business continuity, as described in ISO 27001 and 27018.

 2. **Notify users in the event that a breach is detected**.
-   Microsoft will notify customer privacy contacts within 72 hours of Microsoft becoming aware of a breach by using [Office 365 incident response](https://docs.microsoft.com/office365/securitycompliance/office365-security-incident-response-overview) standard operating procedures.
+   Microsoft will notify customer privacy contacts within 72 hours of Microsoft becoming aware of a breach by using [Microsoft 365 incident response](https://docs.microsoft.com/office365/securitycompliance/office365-security-incident-response-overview) standard operating procedures.

 3. **Honor user requests (DSRs) to export, delete, or restrict processing personal data**.
     Microsoft supports your need to honor user requests in the following ways:

-    * Data export requests: Users can go to the MyAnalytics dashboard while signed in to their Office 365 account to view the insights that are generated about how they spend their time at work.
+    * Data export requests: Users can go to the MyAnalytics dashboard while signed in to their Microsoft 365 account to view the insights that are generated about how they spend their time at work.
 They can take screenshots of MyAnalytics insights if they want to have permanent copies of their information.
     * Request to restrict processing:

       * Use PowerShell to opt employees out of MyAnalytics.